 Indonesia’s Leuser Ecosystem is the last place on Earth where Critically Endangered Sumatran elephants, tigers, orangutans and rhinoceroses coexist in the wild.
 This remote UNESCO World Heritage site is home to countless fragile habitats and threatened species.
 Yet due to illegal farming and development, the entire area is in grave danger.
 That’s six million acres at risk.

-When looking for global conservation work to support, Denver Zoo specifically seeks out situations like this one: places and projects where we can make a major impact with modest resources.
-The Leuser project is just one of several new Field Conservation efforts we’re launching this year throughout Asia.
+When looking for global conservation work to support, Denver Zoo Conservation Alliance specifically seeks out landscapes like Leuser: where there is strong alignment with the species in our care and our new strategy and where we can make a measurable impact with modest resources.
+The Leuser partnership is just one of several new Field Conservation efforts we’re launching this year throughout Asia.
 Read on to learn exactly what we’re doing, how—and why!

-In the Leuser Ecosystem, Denver Zoo is excited to be working with Forum Konservasi Leuser (FKL), a passionate grass-roots NGO working to protect this unique area and its wildlife.
-Through this partnership, Denver Zoo will help FKL build a field station for research and poaching patrol, assist with the restoration of local habitats and much more.
+In the Leuser Ecosystem, Denver Zoo Conservation Alliance is excited to be working with Forum Konservasi Leuser (FKL), a passionate grass-roots NGO working to protect this unique area and its wildlife.
+Through this partnership, Denver Zoo will help FKL build a field station for research and monitoring, assist with the restoration of local habitats and much more.

-We’ll also work in surrounding Sumatran communities to raise awareness about the long-term effects people have on these fragile ecosystems—with a focus on helping local people secure livelihoods with lower environmental impact.
+We’ll also support work in surrounding communities in Aceh province, Sumatra, to raise awareness about the long-term effects people have on these fragile ecosystems—with a focus on helping local people secure livelihoods with lower environmental impact.
 And here at the Zoo, our Sumatran tiger and orangutan family are also raising awareness!
-By helping our guests form a connection with charismatic individuals like ChloJo and Siska, we can spread the word about the dire need to protect their relatives in the wild.
+By helping our guests form a connection with individuals like ChloJo and Siska, we can spread the word about the dire need to protect their relatives in the wild.

 LAOS+ | ASIAN ELEPHANT RESEARCH + EDUCATION